 No. If oil is left in the manifold it will not harm anything.

 The blue hose gets pretty hot, is it going to melt?

-No. The blue hose that comes with your Gopher X Device machine is a high-quality hose that is rated to handle high heat.
+No. The blue hose that comes with your Gopher X Carbon Monoxide Sprayer is a high-quality hose that is rated to handle high heat.
 If you handle the hose during or after operation of our gopher products, we recommend work gloves for your protection.

 I have several gopher mounds, which one do I treat first?
 Do I need to treat every mound?

 We recommend you flatten out every mound first.
 The next day you will be able see the newest mound and that is where you will want to start.
 Try to locate the end of the specific tunnel.
 This may be the mound farthest from the rest but most likely the newest and freshest dirt (where the gopher stopped digging for today).
 This will ensure you sending the treatment in one direction, thus keeping a concentrated cloud of carbon monoxide.

 I treated the gopher hole and the next day there was another mound, in the exact same area.
 Why didn't it die?

 Two possible reasons: